 Laura Reigelsperger is the Director of Pupil Personnel Services with oversight of Special Education and Guidance at the Burlington County Institute of Technology a new position established in July 2018.
 Laura Reigelsperger attended Trenton State College as a double major in criminal justice and sociology for her undergraduate degree.
 During her senior year, she was chosen to engage in an exchange program at California State University: Fresno to further study profiling.
 She attended Fordham University at Lincoln Center in New York City and received a Masters in Social Work Degree.
 Her professional experience spans from corrections, mental health, Head Start, crisis screening and school consultations for mental and CST.
 In 2002, she started working in schools as a member of the child study team and attended NJExcel to receive the Supervisor and Principal certifications.
 In her various roles, she has worked in two districts in Central and North Jersey as a Supervisor and Director of Special Services.
 Currently, she is enrolled in the doctoral program for Educational Leadership at Rowan University.

-Danielle Hartman, Supervisor of STEM
+Danielle Hartman, Director of Curriculum and Instruction

-Danielle has been a passionate educator since 1996 and currently serves as the STEM Supervisor for the Burlington County Institute of Technology.
+Danielle has been a passionate educator since 1996 and currently serves as the Director of Curriculum and Instruction for the Burlington County Institute of Technology.
 She holds her Bachelor’s degree in English and Secondary Education from Rowan University and her Master’s degree in Instructional Technology from Stockton University.
 From that same university, she also earned her Certifications in Supervision and School Leadership.
 Having a penchant for educational technology, Mrs. Hartman is a frequent presenter at conferences such as Educon, TeachmeetNJ, and Teachmeet International.
 She is a founding member of Edcamp NJ and is an avid proponent of the use of social media to promote good teaching and educational practices.
 Based on her work, Mrs. Hartman earned the ISTE Sigol Award for Excellence in Online Teaching and was featured in Tech & Learning Magazine and the ePals website.
 Mrs. Hartman has published multiple articles in Edudemic Magazine and in NJPSA's Educational Viewpoints.

-Valerie Lee, Assisant Princpal, Westampton Campus
+Valerie Lee, Assisant Principal, Westampton Campus

 Valerie Lee is a familiar face at BCIT having more than 20 years of experience.
 She began her career at BCIT in 1993 as a teacher aid and then as a teacher of the handicapped in 1997 until 2005 when she was named Assistant Principal for the District.
 She remained at the Medford campus until 2010 and has been at the Westampton campus since that time.
 Mrs. Lee earned her Bachelor’s degree in Teaching of the Handicapped from Rowan University, and a Master’s degree in Educational Leadership from Wilmington University.
 Active in her professional associations, Mrs. Lee has served in the role as Vice President of the Burlington County Principals and Supervisors Association.